 IMPORTANT: Regardless of whether you are currently obtaining or already have an undergraduate degree or an MS degree, if you are applying to Stanford with the expectation of earning a PhD, you should apply to the PhD program in your application.
 Those students who do not already have an MS degree will most likely be admitted to the MS program.
 Provided that you are able to identify a faculty member to supervise your doctoral work, advancement to the PhD cohort is then made during the last quarter of MS work.

-At the master's level, CEE offers a degree program in the disciplines of Structural Engineering and Geomechanics (SEG), Environmental Fluid Mechanics and Hydrology (EFMH), Sustainable Design and Construction (SDC), Environmental and Engineering Sciences (EES), and Atmosphere and Energy (A/E).
+At the master's level, CEE offers a degree program in the disciplines of Structural Engineering and Geomechanics (SEG), Sustainable Design and Construction (SDC), Environmental Engineering (EnvEng), and Atmosphere and Energy (A/E).
 As you consider applying, please visit each program's website to learn more about the faculty, research, and courses within these exciting programs.